-I mention autographs that have attracted attention over extended periods of time.
+I catalog autographs that have attracted attention over extended periods of time.
 My criteria for mentioning autographs are:

 It is difficult to quantify fame and celebrity.
 For their autographs to be collectible and valuable over a long period of time, celebrities must impact history.

 Specialists commonly desire autographs that ordinary collectors know nothing about.
-When specialists bid against each other, they can cause temporary price spikes for autographs that otherwise would attract no attention at all.
+When specialists bid against each other, they can cause temporary price spikes for autographs that otherwise would otherwise be in the realm of "So what?"
 I ignore temporary price spikes.
 I attempt to to determine how much non-specialists will desire autographs in the future.
-Just because autographs attract high values today does NOT mean they will attract high values tomorrow.
+Just because autographs attract high bids today does NOT mean they will attract high bids tomorrow.

 There are large numbers of now-obscure individuals who were dramatically important to specific regions or specific industries.
 Some may have been temporary celebrities and may have affected the course of history in important ways.
 Every person interested in history can identify numerous people who should be more well known than they are.
-Regardless of their potential historical importance, though, price records clearly show that autographs from obscure "celebrities" are seldom worth much.
+Regardless of their potential historical importance, price records clearly show that autographs from obscure "celebrities" are seldom worth much over time.

 There have been a few cases where books, motion pictures and television programs have altered public perception of previously obscure individuals.
 Values of certain autographs can grow very quickly in response to sudden public attention.
 Given sufficient time, however, collector interest almost always cycles back toward previous levels.
 Dealers can profit from short-term popularity of obscure autographs.
 Collectors, however, may be disappointed when they try to liquidate those autographs years later.